donia-lab/MetaBGC/MetaBGC-Development/README.md

 metabgc search --sphmm_directory ${OP_PATH}/build/HiPer_spHMMs --prot_family_name Cyclase_OxyN --cohort_name OxyN --nucl_seq_directory ${OP_PATH}/build/nucl_seq_dir --seq_fmt FASTA --pair_fmt interleaved --output_directory ${OP_PATH}/output --cpu 4
 ```

-The run will take about 60GB of memory and 200 minutes to run using 4 threads.
+The run will take about 60GB of memory and 220 minutes to run using 4 threads on a 2.5 GHz Ivybridge Intel processor.
 Please reduce the number of threads if you are running out of memory, but execution will take longer.

 ### Program Structure